wmhilton-stoplight/platform-docs/2.-workspaces/saml-walkthroughs/ping-integration-guide.md

 1. Entry Point --> `Single SignOn Service` from the Configuration Tab in Ping App
 2. Identifier Format --> `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress`
 3. Identity Provider Public Certificate --> `Download Signing Certificate` from the Configuration Tab in Ping App.
 Select the `X509 PEM (.crt)` format
+    - Make sure to remove "BEGIN CERT" and "END CERT" from your certificate string
 4. Issuer --> `stoplight` (this must match the Entity ID configured in the Ping app)
 5. Request Specific Authentication Context --> `Enabled`